-What we don’t: Heavy, bulky, 1 door, and limited performance capabilities.
+What we don’t: Heavy, bulky, and limited performance capabilities.

-Bargain hunters rejoice: there is a viable 4-season tent option that’s consistently priced under $200.
 We’ll start by saying that we’ve had positive experiences overall with Alps products, although they are budget in nature and definitely not among our top performers.
 But you can’t argue with the value, which is why the Alps Tasmanian made this list.
-We particularly like the roominess of this tent, which at 34.5 square feet is one of the largest 2-person models.
-And the large mesh vent at the top does a fairly good job at promoting airflow and preventing condensation from building up.
+At only $300 full MSRP ($210 on Amazon at the time of publishing), you get a fairly protective tent that will do the trick for most casual winter campers.
+We particularly like the roominess of this tent, which at 34.5 square feet is one of the biggest two-person models.
+Plus, the large mesh vent at the top does a fairly good job at promoting airflow and preventing condensation from building up.

 See the Alps Mountaineering Tasmanian 2